Skip to content

 • SameSite: This attribute helps defeat CSRF (Cross-Site Request Forgery) attacks by controlling when cookies are sent with cross-site requests.
 Attacker cannot use the cookie.

-• SameSite=Lax (Recommended default): Cookies are sent on same-site requests and top-level navigations (e.g., clicking a link from an email to your site).
+• SameSite=Lax (Recommended default): Cookies are sent on same-site requests and top-level navigations GET to your site (e.g., clicking a link from an email or Google to your site).
 This provides a good balance of security and usability.
+CSRF is still possible for state-changing GET or some POST-via-redirect tricks, so still need server-side CSRF defenses.

 • SameSite=Strict (Maximum security): Cookies are only sent in a first-party context.